User AT Commands

 HTTPS, SSL verification is not recommended.
 If SSL verification is required, you need to generate your own PKI files and download them into the corresponding partition, and then load the certificates in the code implemented by the

 AT+USEROTAcommand.
-Please refer to How to Generate PKI Files for PKI files.
+Please refer to How to Update PKI Configuration for PKI files.
 For

 AT+USEROTAcommand, ESP-AT project provides an example of USEROTA.